Azucena Villaflor: Kidnapping and murder

 On 10 December 1977, the Mothers of the Plaza de Mayo published an advertisement including the names of their disappeared children.
 That same night, Villaflor was taken by armed individuals from her home in Villa Dominico, and was reported to have been detained at a concentration camp belonging to the Navy Petty-Officers School, which was run by Alfredo Astiz at that time.
 It is believed that Villaflor was tortured that night alongside other kidnapped women, including a group of French nuns, and that they were murdered a few days later.

 On 20 December 1977, several bodies washed up on the shores of Santa Teresita and Mar del Tuyú in Buenos Aires Province.
-While the cause of death was reported to be "impact on hard objects from a great height", consistent with the so-called death flight, as recounted by former Argentine naval officer and convicted criminal Adolfo Scilingo.
+The cause of death was reported to be "impact on hard objects from a great height", consistent with the so-called death flight, as recounted by former Argentine naval officer and convicted criminal Adolfo Scilingo.
 The bodies were not identified and were buried in a cemetery in General Lavalle.